Rates of Compact Object Coalescences: Observed rates

 One concern with using short gamma-ray bursts (SGRBs) to infer binary neutron star coalescence rates is the uncertainty in a one-to-one association between these events.
 On the one hand, some SGRBs and perhaps even kilonovae could be associated with NS-BH mergers \citep{Troja:2008,Berger:2014,Li:2017,Gompertz:2020}.
 However, this is likely only possible for those events when the neutron star is tidally disrupted at a sufficient distance from the black hole, requiring the black hole to be low in mass and/or rapidly rotating \citep{Foucart:2018}.
 Therefore, the contribution of NS-BH mergers to SGRBs is likely low \citep[e.g.,][]{Drozda:2020}.
 On the other hand, given the challenges in reproducing ultra-relativistic jet formation in numerical merger simulations \citep{Mosta:2020}, it cannot be determined with confidence whether all neutron star mergers should be accompanied by SGRBs.

 Nevertheless, SGRBs have been used for more than a decade as proxies for the NS-NS merger rate, with \citet{Nakar:2006} estimating the merger rate as at least 10 Gpc$^{-3}$ yr$^{-1}$, but possibly several orders of magnitude higher.
 The key challenge is the uncertainty in the angular size of the jet: the smaller the jet, the smaller fraction of SGRBs beamed toward Earth, and hence the larger the intrinsic rate based on the observed rate of SGRBs. \citet{Fong:2012} used evidence for jet breaks to constrain the angular size of the jet, allowing them to infer an NS-NS merger rate.
 However, the evidence from GW170817 firmly indicated that the jet has spatial structure, rather than a simple top-hat profile \citep{Troja:2018,Resmi:2018,Lamb:2018obs}.
-This requires a re-evaluation of earlier models, an ongoing effort \citep{Paul:2018}; for example, \citet[][see their figure 3]{MarguttiChornock:2020} estimate the rate of GW170817A-like SGRBs as $\gtrsim 300$ \Gpcyr given the observed off-axis angle.
+This requires a re-evaluation of earlier models, an ongoing effort \citep{Paul:2018}; for example, \citet[][see their figure 3]{MarguttiChornock:2020} estimate the rate of GW170817A-like SGRBs as $\gtrsim 300$ \Gpcyr given the observed off-axis angle under the assumption that other SGRBs would have similar jet profiles.

 The first kilonova observation was made in 2013 \citep{Tanvir:2013}.
 While more candidates have been observed in the last few years, they are still difficult to unambiguously distinguish from other transients.
 At present, their luminosity function is not yet sufficiently well known to infer an accurate rate.
-However, the absence of transients with a kilonova signal similar to that accompanying GW170187 in data from the Palomar Transient Factor allowed \citet{Kasliwal:2017} to place a conservative 3-$\sigma$ upper limit of 800 Gpc$^{-3}$ yr$^{-1}$. \citet[][see their figure 9]{Andreoni:2021} compile a list of optical kilonova surveys with upper limits between 900 and 99000 \Gpcyr.
+However, the absence of transients with a kilonova signal similar to that accompanying GW170187 in data from the Palomar Transient Factor allowed \citet{Kasliwal:2017} to place a conservative 3-$\sigma$ upper limit of 800 Gpc$^{-3}$ yr$^{-1}$. \citet[][see their Fig.~9]{Andreoni:2021} compile a list of optical kilonova surveys with upper limits between 900 and 99000 \Gpcyr.